AdobeDocs/experience-manager-core-components.en/help/using/container.md

 discoiquuid: f093f58e-9755-4a4f-803a-ab93a50e6870
 ---

-# Download Component{#download-component}
+# Container Component{#container-component}

-The Core Component Download component allows for the creation of a download option on a page.
+The Core Component Container component allows for the creation of a container for multiple additional components on a page.

 ## Usage {#usage}

-The Core Component Download component allows for the inclusion of a download option and its associated asset on a page.
+The Core Component Container component allows for the creation of a container for multiple additional components on a page.

-* The download option's properties can be selected in the [configure dialog](#configure-dialog).
+* The container's properties can be selected in the [configure dialog](#configure-dialog).
-* Defaults for the download component can be defined in the [design dialog](#design-dialog).
+* Defaults for the Container Component when adding it to a page can be defined in the [design dialog](#design-dialog).

 ## Version and Compatibility {#version-and-compatibility}

-The current version of the Download Component is v1, which was introduced with release 2.5.0 of the Core Components in June 2019, and is described in this document.
+The current version of the Container Component is v1, which was introduced with release 2.5.0 of the Core Components in June 2019, and is described in this document.

 The following table details all supported versions of the component, the AEM versions with which the versions of the component is compatible, and links to documentation for previous versions.